Popoola-Sinaayo/Actopus-Web/README.md

 - Clone the repository

-- Open the actopus-backend folder
+- Open the folder with any IDE of your choice

+- Launch your terminal and change directory to octopus-backend-folder

 - Download Python ('<https://www.python.org/downloads/>') if not downloaded